MicrosoftDocs/power-platform/power-platform/admin/create-environment.md

 Provisioning environments is based on database capacity.

 Previously, the limit allowed two environments per Power Apps Plan 2 license.
 Now, you only need 1 GB of available capacity to provision.
-All environments with or without Dataverse consume at least 1-GB capacity.
+All environments with or without Dataverse consume at least 1 GB capacity.

 ### See also